robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 Notion helps me manage several aspects of investing/trading:

-1. Tracking ideas related to specific themes/styles (e.g covid, spinoffs), as well as reflect on my trading performance.
+1. Tracking ideas related to specific themes/styles (e.g. covid, spinoffs), as well as reflect on my trading performance.
 2. Conducting investment research
 3. Storing investment pitches for posterity, so I can better understand my strengths/weaknesses as a trader.